PolymeshAssociation/polymesh-subquery/README.md

 More advanced options are:

-- `NO_NATIVE_GRAPHQL_DATA` — this will set the event handler to only record what is necessary for tooling gql.
-This allows a stable indexer to be ran as native GraphQL handlers get developed
 - `MAX_OLD_SPACE_SIZE` — this will be passed onto the node process as `--max-old-space-size` flag.
 The recommendation is for this to be ~75% of available RAM.
 Defaults to 1536, a setting appropriate for 2GB.

 ## Historical note